• Skip to primary navigation

 • Remove the pork chops from the brine and pat dry.

-• Drizzle each pork chop with vegetable oil and paprika.
+• Drizzle each pork chop with vegetable oil, paprika, and granulated garlic.

-• Lower the heat to medium-low and maintain a low bubble.
+• Lower the heat to medium and maintain a low bubble.
 Add the soy sauce, granulated garlic, and black pepper.

-• Once the grill has preheated to 425F, add the pork chops and close the lid.
-Flip the pork chops at 15 minutes.
+• Once the grill has preheated to 375F, add the pork chops and close the lid.
+Flip the pork chops at 12 minutes.
 Cook for a total of 25-30 minutes or until the pork chops reach an internal temperature of 140F.

 • After flipping the pork chops, spoon or brush the bourbon glaze on all sides.
 Do this 2-3 times while the pork chops cook for a well coated pork chop.